-- To raise standards in writing across the school. - To have a consistent approach across both Key Stage One and Two when teaching handwriting and presentation of work throughout the school. - To adopt a common approach towards handwriting by all adults when writing in children's books, on the whiteboard or on displays / resources.
+- To raise standards in writing across the school. - To have a consistent approach across the school when teaching handwriting and presentation of work. - To adopt a common approach towards handwriting by all adults when writing in children's books, on the whiteboard or on displays / resources.